An earlier version of this article was originally published on June 18th, 2020

 It might be a paid holiday in the future, though, particularly if individual states and companies keep moving to make it so on a smaller scale.
 The governor of Virginia stated this week that he wanted to propose legislation to make Juneteenth a paid state holiday, and big companies like Twitter, Nike, Postmates, and the NFL have made the day a company holiday.

 What Companies Are Doing — And What They Should Be Doing

-Before diving in and highlighting what companies are doing, we want to share an important framing, inspired by a LinkedIn post by Aaisha Joseph: no amount of PR-friendly corporate statements or flashy moves will make up for investing the time, effort, and money in pursuing actively anti-racist policies at work.
+Before diving in and highlighting what companies are doing, I want to share an important framing, inspired by this LinkedIn post by Aaisha Joseph: no amount of PR-friendly corporate statements or flashy moves will make up for investing the time, effort, and money in pursuing actively anti-racist policies at work.